Can You Get Addicted to CBD Like Other Drugs?

 Can someone be addicted to CBD?

 CBD is a non-addictive chemical compound found in the cannabis plant.
-The body cannot build a high tolerance to CBD, and it is also a non-toxic substance.
+The body cannot build a high tolerance to CBD, and it is also a non-intoxicating substance.
 The substance in the cannabis or marijuana plant that has addictive properties is THC, and CBD oils do not contain enough THC to get someone high or cause someone to be addicted to CBD.

 Does CBD get someone high?